avgimatan/PHP-Json/README.md

-# Backend Developer Assignment - E-Commerce Catalog
+# E-Commerce Catalog
-Assignment of reading Catalog Json file and writing methods of returning a list of products and a list of categories.
+Reading Catalog Json file and writing methods of returning a list of products and a list of categories.
 Displaying the data in tables on an HTML page with a bootstrap template.
 Each method has its own table.
 ## Technologies